 However, many other organisms can cause chronic meningitis in patients with HIV infection.
 They include C. neoformans (the most common), M. tuberculosis, Treponema pallidum, B. burgdorferi, Toxoplasma gondii, Coccidioides immitis, and other fungi.
 CNS lymphoma can also cause findings similar to those of meningitis in these patients.

 Regardless of the cause, parenchymal lesions may develop.

 Typically, CSF findings include lymphocytic pleocytosis.
 In many of the infections that cause chronic meningitis, CSF contains only a few of the organisms, making identification of the cause difficult.
-Thus, diagnosis based on CSF findings may require multiple large samples over time, particularly for cultures.
+Thus, diagnosis of subacute or chronic meningitis based on CSF findings may require multiple large samples over time, particularly for cultures.